23 Sep What Is Bounce Rate? The Basics You Should Know

 The lower your %, the better.

 I personally aim to keep my bounce rate below 40%.
-However my goal is to get this below 30% by April 2019.
+However the lower the better!

 If you don’t fit any of the above, and your bounce rate is still high it’s time to take a look at what you’re doing and your website.
-There are a few things you can do to help improve your bounce rate.
+It’s highly likely the user journey is poor, or the design needs a little improvement:

 Easy navigation.
 I’m a big believer in making sure the user has all the information they may need, but also keeping things as simple as possible.
 Users should know exactly where to go on the site to receive the information they want.
 There’s nothing worse than a navigational nightmare, with hundreds of pages and TOO MUCH information.
 I would be outta’ there..